 Now, a new study brings us closer to understanding the roots of atopic march, as scientists at VIB Ghent University in Flanders, Belgium, searched for a cure for both asthma and atopic dermatitis.

 The team was led by Dr. Julie Deckers, Prof. Karolien De Bosscher, and Prof. Hamida Hammad – all from Ghent University's Center for Inflammation Research.

 Studying atopic march in mice

 Dr. Deckers and colleagues created a mouse model of the atopic march, in which the rodents were exposed repeatedly to house dust mites through the skin, as well as in the lungs.
-House dust mites are known to trigger both eczema and asthma.
+House dust mites are

 The researchers wanted to see if "relief of skin inflammation by glucocorticoids and PPAR [gamma] agonists might influence the subsequent development of asthma."